tonifrankola/docs-monitor/how-to/citrix-xenapp/monitor-citrix-xenapp5-published-applications.md

 1. Enter the name of a __service user__ that you would like to add and click __OK__.
 After you added the chosen service user, click __OK__ and then __Next__.
 1. In the second step of the Add Citrix Administrator wizard choose the __View Only__ privilege level for the newly added administrator.

-### Add SysKit Service User to the Component Services Administrators
+### Add SysKit Monitor Service User to the Component Services Administrators

 1. Run the __Component Services__. (type in the __dcomcnfg__ in the Run.. and press enter to start it)
 1. Expand the __Component Services__ section and __Computers__ subsection.
 Right click on the __My Computer__ and select __Properties__.